VictorTrapenok/cv/blog/2024-10-16-cppcomet/index.md

 _(To summarize: approximately $8,000)_

-At the beginning of 2012, I started working on my first open-source project.
+At the beginning of 2012, I started working on [my first open-source project](https://github.com/CppComet/comet-server).
 It was a comet server written in C++.

 The idea was simple: create a comet server with an API and a SaaS subscription service.
-The closest analogy is https://pusher.com.
+The closest analogy is pusher.com.

 I completed the project and even added more features than I originally planned.
 In synthetic tests, my server handled up to **64,000 simultaneous connections**.
 I invested a significant amount of my time — around **2,000 hours of work**, by my estimate.